gvwilson/11-techbook/README.md

 but your tastes may vary.

-Reading first will also help you understand what knowledge is already public or well understood, and that can help make your arguments even stronger.
+Reading first will also help you understand what knowledge is already public or well understood, which will help make your arguments even stronger.

 ## Tip 5: Start with a learner persona.